ionic-team/ionic-site/docs/v2/components/index.md

 Navigation in Ionic is much more "native like" and is heavily modeled off of [the navigation features in iOS](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/Navigation.html).

 Like native, URLs are not required for navigation.
 Instead, views are pushed and popped on and off a navigation controller's view stack.
+However, URLs are of course supported if you need them, using the [Angular2 router](https://angular.io/docs/js/latest/api/router/Router-class.html).

 There are several ways to navigate throughout an Ionic app:

-<h2 id="basic_navigation">Basic Navigation</h2>
+<h3 id="basic_navigation">Basic Navigation</h3>
-The simplest way to navigate throughout your app is to create and initialize a new navigation controller, using [`<ion-nav>`](link_to_nav):
+The simplest way to navigate throughout your app is to create and initialize a new navigation controller, using [`<ion-nav>`](../api/components/nav/Nav/):

 ```ts
   import {StartPage} from 'start'